gsavr/Word-Guess-Game/README.md

 then word is split into letters and displayed on screen as blanks

+function #2
+check that letter pressed is right or wrong

 if the correct letter was chosen, then it is diplayed on the correct blank where it goes